ypwk/pure-state-tomography/README.md

+# Efficient Circuit-Based Quantum State Tomography via Sparse Entry Optimization

+This repository contains code for carrying out the experiments for our paper.

 Before running this program for IBM quantum computers (as opposed to the local simulator), you will need to set up the IBM Qiskit Runtime.
 First, create a file named config.ini, which will contain your IBM credentials.
 The format is as follows:

 ```ini